watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (1).md

 (I could practice on my own, but I already memorized all of my lines...
 I guess I'll just focus on this thing for now.)

-(My personalized costume...
-I was overjoyed when Anzu-san said it's my turn to get one but...)
+(My personalized outfit...
+I was overjoyed when Anzu-san said it was my turn to get one but...)

-(The moment she asked what kind of outfit I'd like, my mind went blank and I panicked.
-It was *really* embarrassing.)
+(The moment she asked what kind of outfit I'd like, my mind went blank—I totally panicked.
+It was *so* embarrassing.)

 (She told me to tell her if I had any ideas, but I can't even think of a single one that's good...)

-(How did everyone else come up with their personalized costumes?
+(How did everyone else come up with their personalized outfits?
 Should I go check on WholeHands?)

 (...Narukami-senpai looks quite refined.
 She doesn't have a lot of accessories on, but that's exactly what makes her own beauty stand out.)

 (Kanzaki-senpai's costume has his family crest on it.
 Doesn't get any better than that, huh?
-It suits him.
-How cool...)
+It suits him—he looks really cool.)

 (It's amazing to see how everyone's characters were brought out.)

 ("Characters," huh...
-A personalized costume is supposed to represent one's character, but there's nothing special about me.)
+A personalized outfit is supposed to represent one's character, but there's nothing special about me.)

 (...Oh, it's a picture of Mitsuru.
-When he came to show me it, he said something like, "I was thinkin' about what made me wanna become an idol!")
+When he came to show me his, he said something like, "I was thinkin' about what made me wanna become an idol!")

-(Maybe I can get some ideas from that too?)
+(Maybe I can draw some inspiration from that?)

 (The reason why I want to become an idol was because "the idols I saw on TV looked amazing.")